 This post contains affiliate links and I may be compensated if you make a purchase after clicking on my links.
 Also, as an Amazon Associate, I earn from qualifying purchases through them as well.

-As with many other homeschooling families, we got into the habit several years ago of collecting Christmas books that we keep in our Christmas storage box and only take out around the holidays.
+Christmas is the best time of year for traditions!
+As with many other homeschooling families, we got into the habit several years ago of collecting Christmas picture books that we keep in our Christmas storage box and only take out around the holidays.
 This is a fun little tradition that not only allows memories to be made from the decorations we pull out of the box, but also the stories contained in the books.

 Today I’m listing a few of our favorites in case you’re looking for inspiration for your own Christmas book collection!

 We love pretty much anything by Elsa Beskow.
 Her books are sometimes a little strange but probably more so to grown-ups than children.
 We don’t really do the whole Santa Clause thing in our house, but we’ve had fun joking about a Christmas goat with the kids because of this book. 🙂

 We’re also huge fans of Jan Brett.
 This is the story of one of Santa’s helpers who comes of an age to finally help with his reindeer.
 She learns through trial and error that leading with gentleness is much more effective than trying to dictate and force good training.

 This is the story of how St. Brigid visited the Holy Family when she was a young girl.
 The story and illustrations in this book are beautiful.

 Without fail, every.single.year, this one makes me cry.
 A widowed and sad woodcutter finds comfort in showing a little kindness during the holidays.